alien4cloud/alien4cloud.github.io/documentation/2.1.0/orchestrators/yorc/policies.markdown

 Two policies are available:

 - **yorc.policies.hostspool.BinPackingPlacement**
-- **yorc.policies.hostspool.RoundRobinPlacement**
+- **yorc.policies.hostspool.WeightBalancedPlacement*

-**BinPackingPlacement** is the default policy if nothing is specified: It means the host with already the most related allocations will be elect preferentially.
+**BinPackingPlacement** is the default policy if nothing is specified.

+It means the host the more allocated will be elect preferentially, i.e a host that was already allocated to the greatest number of Computes.

-On the contrary, the **round-robin placement** policy allows to choose preferentially the host with the least related allocations.
+On the contrary, the **weight-balanced placement** policy allows to choose preferentially the host the less allocated in order to balance allocations between all shareable hosts.

 ### Configure location policies